 Selling your mobile home to a direct buyer has many benefits over a traditional listing.
-Learn more about the best ways to sell your Southern California mobile home in our latest post!
+Learn more about the best ways to sell your Greater Los Angeles mobile home in our latest post!

 As a mobile home owner, it is important to compare your options when it’s time to sell.
 Does it make money to hire an agent?
 Do you have the time to sell it on your own?
 Ask yourself these important questions before deciding how to sell.
-In many cases, a direct sale of your Southern California mobile home can be the most cost-effective solution.
+In many cases, a direct sale of your Greater Los Angeles mobile home can be the most cost-effective solution.

 About 50% of mobile home owners own the land their mobile home is sitting on, while the other 50% do not.
 If the manufactured home comes with the land, it is considered real property if it is being sold without the land, it is considered [ersonal property.
 This will obviously make a difference when you are determining the value of the sale.
 If the mobile home is on leased land, the park manager will have some say in who is allowed to buy.
 Also, keep in mind, your mobile home depreciates over time, while the land under it will likely increase in value.